wvlet/airframe/docs/src/main/tut/docs/use-cases.md

 ## Service Mix-In

-A traditional way of building applications is passing necessary servies to a main class:
+A traditional way of building applications is passing necessary services to a main class:
 ```scala
 class YourService(threadPool:ThreadPool, s1:Service1, s2:Service2, ...) {
   ...